vikingeducation/assignment_exchange_rates/README.md

 https://currency-exchange-rates-react.herokuapp.com/

-To run this application on your own, follow these steps:

-  1. Clone this repo from github
-  2. run "npm i" in the root of the project to obtain libraries
-  3. run "npm start" from the root of the project
+Application Instructions:

+To use the app, simply change one of the selection options: "Currency Options", "Year Options", or "Previous Years Options".
+Based upon the options selected, the correct information with appropriate number of tables will display.

 Emphasized Technologies:
   1. React